-The National Cathedral sustained serious damage from Tuesday's 5.8 magnitude earthquake.
+The National Cathedral from Tuesday's 5.8 magnitude earthquake.
 Experts are assessing the building damage—both structurally and aesthetically.

 The building, which sits on the highest point in Washington, D.C., lost a pinnacle from its central tower (see photograph), and stones fell from three of the tower's four pinnacles, said Richard Weinberg, a spokesman for the cathedral, as reported by Bloomberg.

 Even more, the entire tower appeared to be leaning, Weinberg said in a telephone interview with Bloomberg.

 The Cathedral has a campaign on its website to raise funds for necessary restoration.
 You can donate here.